Wednesday, December 31, 2025

 But as GE learned with Predix, customers don't pay for "smart" demos; they pay for Results.
 In an Agile world, documentation has become a fragmented stream of "How-to" snippets that satisfy a Jira ticket but fail the user’s "Why."

-Your job is not to describe the API.
+To Tech Writers: Your job is not to describe the API.
 Your job is to be the Architect of the Requirement.
-If the AI generates a thousand pages of "slop," your role is to find the ten pages that prevent a catastrophic failure.
+If the AI generates a thousand pages of "slop," your role is to find the ten pages that solve a real-world problem.
 Precision is the only thing that scales.

-Stock vests, but your reputation for Truth is the only "Rainy Day Fund" that never devalues.
+To Tech Writers: You will be tempted to join the "Hustle."
+But remember: Stock vests, but your reputation for Integrity is the only "Rainy Day Fund" that never devalues.
 Don't be the person who writes the lie that sells the company; be the person who writes the truth that saves the user.

 There is a final stage in a high-tech career that no HR rep will ever explain: the moment you realize you have fulfilled your own requirements.
 When the roof is paid for and the rainy-day fund is full, the "Why" of your work must shift.

-If you continue to grind for the same goals you had at 25, you are just "Stagnating" in a seat that a 25-year-old needs to find their own "Wheat."
+If you continue to grind for the same goals you had at the beginning of your career, you are just "Stagnating" in a seat that a 25-year-old needs to find their own "Wheat."
 But "Done" doesn't mean "Finished."
-It means you are now free to be the Brake Inspector—the person who uses their 40 years of scars to tell the "Mercenaries" when they are driving the train off the tracks.
+You are finally free to tell a a 25-year old the Why.

-Separating the Wheat from the Chaff: A 45-Year Audit of High Tech
+Separating the Wheat from the Chaff: A Tech Veteran's Perspective

-I started my tenure in high tech with a simple set of requirements: put food on the table, clothes on my back, a roof over my head, and a f...
+I started my career in high tech with a simple set of requirements: put food on the table, clothes on my back, a roof over my head, and a f...